centreon/centreon-documentation/fr/releases/centreon-core.md

 - [CLAPI] No control on dependencies relations
 - [Configuration] Non-admin users can't create host/service
-- [Remote Server] Import task failed when a Poller is linked to additional RS
+- [Remote Server] Import task failed when a Poller is linked to an additional RS

 #### Correctifs de sécurité